Hey there cord cutters! Hope you're keeping well!

-Also: Q&A on TV antenna amplifiers, short cuts, must-see OTA TV, and more.
+Also: Q&A on identifying your Roku, short cuts, must-see OTA TV, and more.

 As always, if you know of someone who might need some insight or help with cutting the cord on cable or satellite, please forward our newsletter, or use the handy share buttons at the top of this email.